Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 #@CLASS: SwValues
 #@CLASS: ValueGroup
 #@CLASS: ValueList
+#@CLASS: AttributeValueVariationPoint
+#@CLASS: SwSystemconst

-if the size of [TPS_SWCT_01180] Maximum possible size of Compound Primitive Data Type (cid:100) Note that the Compound Primitive Data Type (see [TPS_SWCT_01179]) (curve/map) is defined using an AttributeValueVariationPoint (in other words swMaxAxisPoints, swValueBlockSize dependent on the value of SwSystemconst) the initValue shall provide the maximum possible amount of values. (cid:99)(RS_SWCT_03216)
+[TPS_SWCT_01180] Maximum possible size of Compound Primitive Data Type (cid:100) Note that if the size of the Compound Primitive Data Type (see [TPS_SWCT_01179]) (curve/map) is defined using an AttributeValueVariationPoint (in other words swMaxAxisPoints, swValueBlockSize dependent on the value of SwSystemconst) the initValue shall provide the maximum possible amount of values. (cid:99)(RS_SWCT_03216)

 In this case it is the responsibility of model author to ensure that the size of the specified init values matches the range of the involved system constants.